Bulgaria prepares to transport Russian gas to central Europe

 Bulgaria is still smarting from the 2014 cancellation of Russia’s plan to bring gas to its shores with its South Stream pipeline.
 The project, which had promised the Balkan country on the European Union’s periphery money and clout, was dropped by Russia after it blamed opposition from Brussels.

-Bulgaria is ready to give up on its take-or-pay option in the current contract if it gets a new 20-year deal to transport Russian gas through the new pipeline, saying its net profit for the period could be as much as 2.2 billion euros.
+Bulgaria is ready to give up on its take-or-pay option in the current contract, if it gets a new 20-year deal to transport Russian gas through the new pipeline and says its net profit for the period could be as much as 2.2 billion euros.

-Brussels is concerned that Bulgaria may opt to simply send Russian gas onto Europe to earn transit fees rather than allowing it to be traded at its planned Balkan Gas Hub, cementing its almost complete dependence on Gazprom.
+Brussels has been concerned that Bulgaria may opt to simply send Russian gas onto Europe to earn transit fees rather than allowing it to be traded at its planned Balkan Gas Hub, cementing its almost complete dependence on Gazprom.

-Some energy experts have also voiced concerns that Bulgaria is moving too quickly with projects linked to Russian gas and dragging its feet over plans to develop links that would allow diversification.
+Some energy experts have also voiced concerns that Bulgaria is rushing too quickly with projects linked to Russian gas and dragging its feet with plans to develop gas links that would allow diversification.

-“The aim seems to be to fuel money to build new gas infrastructure, rather than focus on liberalizing the gas market and on diversifying gas supplies,” said Martin Vladimirov with independent think-tank Center for the Study of Democracy.

 In a bid to ease such concerns, Sofia says the new pipeline will be built in line with EU energy rules.